codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 {% endraw %}
 {% endhighlight %}

-In this example the second step that is destroying an environment will only run if the user approves the first step.
-In case of rejection the second step will be skipped.
+In this example, the second step that destroys an environment will only run if the user approves the first step.
+In case of rejection the second step is skipped.

 You can follow the same pattern for running steps when an approval step was rejected.
 Here is a full example with both cases.